List of Sons of Anarchy and Mayans M.C. characters: Cameron Hayes

 Cameron Hayes (Jamie McShane) is McKeavey's cousin and a member of the Real IRA.
 He becomes SAMCRO's new contact and gun runner after McKeavey's death.
 Cameron gives back the $200,000 SAMCRO paid for a gun shipment in addition to a month of free guns, as payment for killing Oakland Port Authority Commissioner Brenan Hefner.

 Edmond Hayes

 Edmond Hayes (Callard Harris) is Cameron Hayes' son and business partner.
 He is from South Armagh.
 Throughout Season 2, he has as much clout in the business as his father, often making deals and judgment calls on his own.
 Edmond becomes a rat and is later killed by Agent June Stahl when he starts to run, after punching her in abdomen when she says his father, "da raised an Irish pussy".
-Edmond's death is framed on Gemma, by Agent Stahl, after she follows Polly inside, and kills her in self-defense, just after Stahl kills Edmond.
+Edmond's death is pinned on Gemma by Agent Stahl, after she follows Polly inside, and kills her in self-defense, just after Stahl kills Edmond.